 What makes a winter jacket "technical" isn't just a dayglow color that fits right in at Everest Base Camp.
 A technical garment usually features a more athletic, trim fit that allows for more athletic movement, and the associated features are designed to support this same athletic movement or activity.
 Features that a technical model might have that a casual one might not include interior water bottle pockets, helmet-compatible hoods, climbing harness-compatible zippers or length, and more durable materials placed in high-wear areas.

 The Rab Neutrino Endurance best exemplifies this category and was our favorite to bring on backcountry ski tours and ice climbing missions.
 In the latest review of winter jackets, we omitted the Rab Neutrino, mainly because its technical design didn't fit.
 A model like this is well tested in other categories.
 Can you wear a technical jacket in a casual setting?
 Sure!
 Most manufacturers even offer these garments in more subdued colors, so you don't have to look like a tennis ball if you don't want to.
-Note, however, that these models typically come with a high price tag since you are paying extra for high fill-power down, which won't really make a difference in performance if it's only worn on city streets.
+Note, however, that these models typically come with a high price tag since you are paying extra for high fill-power down, which won't make a difference in performance if it's only worn on city streets.
 We try and avoid reviewing jackets like this in this category.

 Elements of a Quality Winter Jacket

-As with any piece of outdoor clothing or gear, there are certain factors that distinguish a bargain basement model from a top of the line piece.
-Here's what to look for in terms of quality when selecting your next one.
+As with any piece of outdoor clothing or gear, certain factors distinguish a bargain basement model from a top of the line piece.
+Here's what to look for regarding quality when selecting your next one.

 A shell is a thin waterproof barrier for your jacket.
 It can offer superior protection from rain, sleet and snow by using a weatherproof barrier material such as Gore-Tex, eVent or H2NO to block out the elements, but offers little to nothing in regards to insulation.
 Using a rain shell as a winter coat means that you need to have a good idea of how to layer your clothing system.
 Please check out our Introduction to Layered Clothing Systems article for more information on layering.

-Using a shell during backcountry activities or on overnight winter camping trips offers the most versatility in layering choices, but on trips closer to home, or where weight and adaptability aren't as important, we can afford to choose a jacket which offers more features and comfort.
-If you are in the market for a new shell, check out our Hardshell Jacket review.
+Using an uninsulated shell during backcountry activities or on overnight winter camping trips offers the most versatility in layering choices.
+On trips closer to home, or where weight and adaptability aren't as significant, we can afford to choose a jacket which offers more features and comfort.
+If you are in the market for a new uninsulated shell, check out our Hardshell Jacket review.

 The models that we tested in this review featured either a two- or three-layer membrane material, or a DWR (durable water repellent) coating as the weather barrier, similar to what you find on a Rain Jacket.
-If you live in a climate where precipitation tends to fall as rain instead of snow in the winter, you'll want to look for a model with a high-tech breathable barrier, like the Gore-Tex found on the Arc'teryx Camosun and Koda Parkas.
-We also found the H2No fabric used on the Patagonia Tres 3-in-1 to be both durable and waterproof.
+If you live in a climate where precipitation tends to fall as rain instead of snow in the winter, you'll want to look for a model with a high-tech breathable barrier, like the Gore-Tex found on the Arc'teryx Camosun and Fission SV models.
+We also found the HyVent fabric used on The North Face Arrowood to be both durable and waterproof.
 On the flip side, models with a DWR coating, like the Patagonia Jackson Glacier and Canada Goose Chilliwack Bomber work best in dry, snowy conditions, but can saturate through in the rain and/or once the coating wears off a bit.

-The three types of insulation used in insulated jackets are down feathers, synthetic fibers, and synthetic textile with a high nap fleecy side known as "pile".
+The three types of insulation used in insulated jackets are down feathers, synthetic fibers, and synthetic fleece side.
 No matter the type of insulation, the effect is the same: the insulation traps your body heat from escaping, keeping you warm.
 The higher the loft (thickness) of the insulation, the warmer you stay at any given temperature range.

 Down is the original insulator and is still the gold standard for most warm apparel.
-It compresses to a very small size, and with proper maintenance and care can keep its original loft volume for many years of use.
+It compresses to a tiny size.
+With proper maintenance and care, down can keep its original loft volume for many years of use.
 Down's main downside, however, is its poor performance in wet environments.
-Down feathers ball and clump when wet, losing a lot of their insulation qualities, and typically require a drying machine to fully restore the loft.
-But since winter jacket manufacturers know that we still have to go outdoors when it might be wet, they add an additional weatherproofing layer in the form of either a DWR coating to the exterior of the garment, or a chemical treatment directly to the down feathers (hydrophobic down).
-This gives the down jacket more latitude in holding up to damp environments, but precautions should still be taken in truly wet locales.
+Down feathers ball and clump when wet, losing a lot of their insulation qualities, and typically require a mechanical clothes dryer to restore the loft fully.
+Since winter jacket manufacturers know that we still have to go outdoors when it might be wet, they add an additional weatherproofing layer in the form of either a DWR coating to the exterior of the garment or a chemical treatment directly to the down feathers (hydrophobic down).
+This gives the down jacket more latitude in holding up to damp environments, but precautions should still be taken in genuinely wet locales.

 Down Fill-Power and Warmth

-There are many factors that collectively make up a parka's warmth; fill-power is only part of the story.
+Many factors collectively make up a parka's warmth; fill-power is only part of the story.
 Also critically important is down fill-weight.
-The fill-weight is the amount of down insulation used in the parka (often observed as how thick the jacket is.)
-So a jacket with eight ounces of 650-fill will be warmer than a jacket with two ounces of 800-fill, even though it uses lower quality down.
-These two numbers, the fill-power and fill-weight, can together give you a reasonable idea about how warm a particular product is.
+The fill-weight is the mass of down insulation used in the parka (often observed as how thick the jacket is.)
+Thus, a jacket with eight ounces of 650-fill will be warmer than one with two ounces of 800-fill, even though it uses lower quality down.
+These two numbers, the fill-power, and fill-weight can together give you a reasonable idea of how warm a particular product is.

-Pile is a fabric constructed to replicate the hide and wool of a sheep.
-It is a woven fabric and attached to one side is a fuzzy, thick layer of fibers protruding in a way that looks quite like the wool of a sheep.
+Pile or fleece is a fabric constructed to replicate the hide and wool of a sheep.
+It is a woven fabric and attached to one or both sides is a fuzzy, thick layer of fibers protruding in a way that looks quite like the wool of a sheep.
 Pile features the inexpensive nature and water-readiness of synthetic insulation with the durability of down insulation.
 The main disadvantage of pile insulation is that it is limited in thickness, and therefore is limited to use in the least insulating of garments.
-In our review, the two pile insulated jackets we tested, the Patagonia Isthmus and Fjallraven Greenland.
+Over the years we have tested thick pile jackets like the Patagonia Isthmus and Fjallraven Greenland.
 We have also tested thinner fleece insulated jackets like the Top Pick Columbia Mission Air Interchange.
-All of these are perennially among the least insulating but featured "old school" barn jacket look.
-Jackets like this are low-maintenance and will last a long time.
+All of these are perennially among the least insulating.
+Contenders like this are low-maintenance and will last a long time.

 The Arc'teryx Camosun features both down and synthetic insulation mapped to the user's body and likely wet spots.
-The Columbia TurboDown contains 550 fill power down and 100 grams of synthetic insulation in an unclear orientation.
 The hybrid nature of these various jackets doesn't seem to change the performance all that much.
-If we split hairs we could probably find subtle differences.
-However, we didn't find any obvious pros or cons to hybrid designs.
+If we split hairs, we could probably find subtle differences.
+However, we didn't see any apparent pros or cons to hybrid designs.

-At the top of our list of important features is a hood, as they add warmth and weather resistance.
+At the top of our list of important features is a hood.
+A hood adds warmth and weather resistance.
 A removable hood is a nice touch, as this gives the wearer another option for style and for reducing some bulk when the weather is nicer.
 Depending on what kind of activity you are using your winter jacket for, such as an occasional ski jacket for trips to the slopes, you may also find the spacious sizing of helmet-compatible hoods to be useful.
 The absolute best hood, in our experience, would have comprehensive adjustment measures, large volume, removable fur, and an integrated, optional face mask.
 We didn't test any hoods like this in our test, but some came close.
 All the jackets we tested for 2018 have some hood.

-The closure systems on cuffs and front zippers on winter jackets are also something to look closely at, as they will have an influence on weather resistance and warmth.
-Rib knit cuffs like those featured on The North Face Gotham II Jacket are great but allow only for over the top gauntlet type gloves if you don't want to stretch the fabric out.
-On the other hand, stylishly loose cuffs, like those on the Mountain Hardwear Therminator, tend to let in cold drafts too easily.
-What kind of gloves you might be able to wear comfortably will depend on those cuffs, so read into each review to see how compatible we found each model was with different styles of glove.
+The closure systems on cuffs and front zippers on winter jackets are also something to look closely at, as they will influence weather resistance and warmth.
+Rib-knit cuffs like those featured on the Canada Goose Chilliwack Bomber are ideal but allow only for over the top gauntlet type gloves if you don't want to stretch the fabric out.
+On the other hand, stylishly loose cuffs, like those on the Woolrich Bitter Chill, tend to let in cold drafts too easily.
+What kind of gloves you might be able to wear comfortably will depend on those cuffs, so read into each review to see how compatible we found each model was with different styles of gloves.
 Also, look at our How to Choose the Best Ski Gloves article for more information on glove fit and style.

-Zippers and other closures deserve a careful look as well, since the fabrics used may be waterproof, but the zippers are not.
-Certain models, like the Rab Neutrino Endurance, use waterproof zippers while others use storm flaps to keep rain and wind drafts out.
+Zippers and other closures deserve a careful look as well since the fabrics used may be waterproof, but the zippers are not.
+Specific models, like the Arc'teryx Fission SV, use waterproof zippers while others use storm flaps to keep rain and wind drafts out.
 Storm flaps are a nice touch, as long as they are easy to snap on and off with gloves on and made with durability in mind.
 Two-way zippers are another great addition to a parka that is longer than waist length, as it allows the wearer to sit down more comfortably without feeling bunched up inside it.
-Finally, there are some features, like a variety of pockets, fur trimmed hoods or headphones channels, that are important to some of us and irrelevant to others.
+Finally, there are some features, like a variety of pockets, fur-trimmed hoods or headphones channels, that are important to some of us and irrelevant to others.
 With so many different makes and options of winter jackets out there, you're sure to find the one that has all the elements you need to survive the cold months in style.